 These corporations are trying to change the definition of organic to fit how they grow food, rather than changing the way they grow food to meet the certifications determined by the National Organic Standards Board and the National Organic Program.

-Right now, the National Organic Standards Board is deciding whether or not to recommend that organic must refer to foods cultivated with soil-based agriculture.
+Right now, the National Organic Standards Board is deciding whether or not to recommend that the organic certiifaction only be given to produce that is cultivated with soil-based agriculture.
 They will meet in Jacksonville, FL to vote October 31st – November 2.
-Their recommendation will (in theory) be used by the USDA to make a decision on whether to allow food not grown in the soil to be labeled as “Organic”.
+Their recommendation will (in theory) be used by the USDA to make a decision on whether to allow food not grown in the soil to be labeled as organic.

 Now is the time to make your voice heard.